fetch-kit/ffetch/README.md

 }
 ```

+### Retry-After Header Support

+By default, if the server responds with a `Retry-After` header (either in seconds or as a date), `ffetch` will honor it and use it as the delay before the next retry.
+This behavior is built into the default retry logic and can be customized via the `retryDelay` option.

 ### Custom Error Types

 `ffetch` throws custom error classes for robust error handling.
 All custom errors have a `.cause` property: